hoch/motw-2015/README.md

 Before deploying your project, be sure to create a [GitHub repository](https://help.github.com/articles/create-a-repo/).

 Note that the git configuration __MUST__ be changed to route the deployment to your remote target repository.
-You only have to do this once with your own `USERNAME` and `MYREPOSITORY`.
+You only have to do this once with your own `USERNAME` and `MY_REPO`.

 Note that you have to build the application at least once to have the `app` directory ready.
 ~~~bash